Omotunde2005/abstractpython/README.md

 ## Disclaimer

 This is not an official library by the team @AbstractAPI.
 This should not be considered as a direct replacement of AbstractAPI API suites.
 Rather, it is a bunch of helper classes that python developers can use to communicate easier with any of the APIs.

-It is also open-sourced and basically for learning purposes.